rahulagrahari/textanalytics/README.md

 ## Requirement
 1. This software requires java 8 (JRE 1.8) or higher version.
 2. Since supWSD uses JWNL for accessing WordNet, you must define the path of the Wordnet dictionary.
-In resources/wndictionary/prop.xml you can find this line "<param name="dictionary_path" value="dict" />" ; the value "dict" specifies the path of the WordNet dictionary.
+In resources/wndictionary/prop.xml you can find this line ```xml<param name="dictionary_path" value="dict" />``` : the value "dict" specifies the path of the WordNet dictionary.

 ## Configuration